In This Article

 Installation of Simple Cabinetry

 Some furniture units do not require heavy groundwork for installation.
 Instead, they can be assembled without making any specific changes to the structure of your home.
-Easy-assembly cabinets and furniture items that fall under this category can be installed without HDB’s permission.
+Easy-assembly cabinets and furniture items that fall under this category can be installed without any HDB permit.

 Light Electrical Work

-Simple rewiring work can be conducted without the involvement of the HDB.
-However, if this includes major changes or current capacities that are higher than what your switchboard delivers, it’s best to check with a professional before making any changes.
+Simple rewiring work can be done without HDB involvement.
+However, if this includes major changes or current capacities that are higher than what your switchboard delivers, it’s best to check with a professional before making any changes, as you might require an HDB renovation permit.

 Price List of Renovation Work Offered by Livspace